 You arrive home this morning after a really memorable tour.

-The graceful showboats of the south have long been a colourful part of America's history, so what better way is there to experience Nashville than on the grand General Jackson Showboat?
-Admire stunning views of the city while 'rollin' down the river', and enjoy a delicious meal and toe-tapping entertainment in the two-storeyed Victorian Theatre on board.
+The graceful steamboats of the south have long been a colourful part of America's history, so what better way is there to experience New Orleans by taking an evening jazz cruise with dinner on board the last authentic steamboat on the Mississippi River, the Steamboat Natchez, New Orleans’ only steamboat.
+Admire stunning views of the city while ‘rollin’ down the river enjoying the casual buffet-style dining.
+Stroll the decks as well as enjoying the live sounds of New Orleans swing style music.

 Journey back in time to the most famous historic plantation of New Orleans' antebellum south, iconic for its photogenic walkway of magnificent, centuries-old oak trees.
 Tour the stunning 'Big House' with a guide, and hear the stories of its compelling history.
 Complete your experience with a 1.5-hour-long boat tour of the Louisiana bayou to discover the wetlands, its inhabitants and the unique history of the Manchac Swamp.